0mniteck/EAPD/MODULE/README.md

 # Module
-# WIP
+# --- WIP ---
-Get access on the Wifi-Pineapple PineAP Management Interface.
+Get access on the Wifi-Pineapple Management Interface.

 Needs to be rewritten for the MK7.